SMotaal/markup/README.md

 **Entrypoints**

-A number of playground entrypoints are hosted directly from the repository and are available through.
+A number of playground entrypoints are hosted directly from the repository:

 - https://smotaal.io/markup/markup.html
 - https://smotaal.io/markup/experimental/